-As a holistic therapist, I combine several therapeutic models in order to best meet your needs, including psychodynamic psychotherapy, cognitive behavioral therapy (CBT), mindfulness, and biofeedback.
+As a holistic therapist, I combine several therapeutic models in order to best meet your needs, including psychodynamic psychotherapy, cognitive behavioral therapy (CBT), mindfulness, biofeedback, and narrative therapy.

 Psychodynamic psychotherapy helps clients become aware of, understand, and experience vulnerable feelings and the underlying dynamics that have been pushed out of conscious awareness by defense mechanisms.
+It emphasizes relationships and how relational dynamics are often repeated.
 I often use this approach to help clients gain a deeper understanding of these dynamics, integrate conflicting feelings, and heal the suffering on a more profound level.

 COGNITIVE BEHAVIORAL THERAPY (CBT)

 Cognitive Behavioral Therapy (CBT), sometimes called cognitive therapy or behavior therapy, shows that thoughts, emotions, and behavior are inextricably linked.
 The way we perceive things influences our emotional, physiological, and behavioral responses, and inaccurate thoughts may underlie emotional and behavioral problems.
 I often use various CBT techniques to help clients examine and modify thoughts and behaviors.

 Mindfulness emphasizes that we are not our thoughts.
 Much of our anxiety and depressive feelings stem from dwelling on the negatives of our past or worrying about possible negative outcomes in the future.
 I often teach clients mindfulness skills to help them stay present in the moment rather than getting tossed around by their thoughts.